 9. The Only Good Betting System Is No Betting System

-If someone tells you about their surefire betting system you should run away.
-Betting systems don’t work as promised.
-When you gamble you don’t know the outcome of any random game.
+Betting systems rarely work as promised.
+When you gamble, you don’t know the outcome of any random game.
 Your betting system can’t change the probabilities or the payoffs.

 10. Use Time Management and Money Management Systems

-Too many players just walk into the casino, start gambling, and keep going without any idea of how long they will play or how much they will risk.
+Too many players just walk into the casino, start gambling, and keep going without knowing how long they will play or how much they will risk.